MacCampbell/ynp/basicDAPC.md

 Source paper: https://bmcgenet.biomedcentral.com/articles/10.1186/1471-2156-11-94

-The corresponding R package is extensively documented by Thibaut Jombart and many resources are already available, especially for the adegenet package. https://github.com/thibautjombart/adegenet/wiki/Tutorials
+The corresponding R package is extensively documented by Thibaut Jombart and many resources are already available. https://github.com/thibautjombart/adegenet/wiki/Tutorials

 The main take home from me from __D__ iscriminant __A__ nalysis of __P__ rincipal __C__ omponents (DAPC) is that you can infer the number of groups (aka genetic clusters) from your data without prior knowledge.
 This is a task we do subjectively all the time.
 What makes a sampling location?
 How many clades are meaningful?
 Etc.